notofonts/math/documentation/building-math-fonts/index.md

   Some of the styles in this block are missing a few characters, because they were already defined in Unicode in a different block.
 * Letterlike Symbols, [U+2100–214F](https://unicode.org/charts/PDF/U2100.pdf): This includes some symbols that can be used in math, and specially some alphanumeric symbols missing from the previous block (e.g. U+210E is used for Latin italic h, which is not included with the other Latin italic letters in the above block).
 * Arabic, [U+0600–06FF](https://unicode.org/charts/PDF/U0600.pdf): For Arabic math support, the Arabic-Indic and Extended Arabic-Indic digits need to be included as well as basic Arabic letters (in isolated form only).
-* Arabic Mathematical Alphabetic Symbols, [U+1EE00–1EEFF](https://unicode.org/charts/PDF/U1EE00.pdf): This includes Arabic math letters, in isolated, initial, extentnted, tailed, looped, and double-struck forms (the design of isolated forms for math symbos sometimes differs from the basic isolated forms, so both should be included in fonts intented to support Arabic math).
+* Arabic Mathematical Alphabetic Symbols, [U+1EE00–1EEFF](https://unicode.org/charts/PDF/U1EE00.pdf): This includes Arabic math letters, in isolated, initial, extended, tailed, looped, and double-struck forms (the design of isolated forms for math symbols sometimes differs from the basic isolated forms, so both should be included in fonts intended to support Arabic math).

 ### Symbols
-* Latin-1 Supplement, [U+0080–00FF](https://unicode.org/charts/PDF/U0080.pdf): Includes some operators like mulyiplication and division.
+* Latin-1 Supplement, [U+0080–00FF](https://unicode.org/charts/PDF/U0080.pdf): Includes some operators like multiplication and division.
-* Mathematical Operators, [U+2200–22FF](https://unicode.org/charts/PDF/U2200.pdf): Includes a large set of most commonly used math opertors.
+* Mathematical Operators, [U+2200–22FF](https://unicode.org/charts/PDF/U2200.pdf): Includes a large set of most commonly used math operators.
 * Supplemental Mathematical Operators, [U+2A00–2AFF](https://unicode.org/charts/PDF/U2A00.pdf): More commonly used operators.
 * Miscellaneous Mathematical Symbols-A, [U+27C0–27EF](https://unicode.org/charts/PDF/U27C0.pdf)
 * Miscellaneous Mathematical Symbols-B, [U+2980–29FF](https://unicode.org/charts/PDF/U2980.pdf)
 * Miscellaneous Technical, [U+2300–23FF](https://unicode.org/charts/PDF/U2300.pdf): Includes some common math symbols, plus a few legacy ones (like U+23B2 Summation Top).
-* General Punctuation, [U+2000–206F](https://unicode.org/charts/PDF/U2000.pdf): Invesible operators and some other symbols.
+* General Punctuation, [U+2000–206F](https://unicode.org/charts/PDF/U2000.pdf): Invisible operators and some other symbols.
 * Arrows, [U+2190–21FF](https://unicode.org/charts/PDF/U2190.pdf)
 * ...